cerndb/hadoop-xrootd/README.md

 - maven
 ```

-Use "make all" to package
+Use "make package" to package
 ```
-make all
+make package
 ```

 NOTES: